 Did you know that more than 120 million Americans are missing at least one tooth?
 Did you also know that by the time they turn 50, the average American will have lost over 10 teeth?
 This goes to show just how common losing a tooth is.
 However, this is not something to be taken lightly, especially in adults as it can have serious consequences.

-In this article by Overhill Dental, we’ll be looking at 5 serious issues that missing teeth can cause.
-Read on to find out!
+In this article by Overhill Dental, we’ll be looking at 5 serious issues that missing teeth can cause and the importance of seeking care from an emergency dentist in South Los Angeles.
+Read on to find out more!

 Normally, your teeth are held in place by the jawbone, and when a tooth is missing, the bone can start to deteriorate over time.
 This process is called resorption, and it means that the empty tooth socket can become filled with soft tissue rather than hard bone, altering the natural shape of the jawbone.